 Pediatric Dentistry Graduate Residency Program

 The residency is a university-based/hospital-affiliated program that fulfills the requirements for advanced education in pediatric dentistry as approved by the American Dental Association Commission on Dental Accreditation.
+The Department accepts 9 residents per year.
 Its latest accreditation was in November 2013.
-Graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry.
+Upon graduation, graduates are eligible to pursue board certification through the American Board of Pediatric Dentistry.
 The 24-month program awards graduates with a Certificate in the Specialty of Pediatric Dentistry.
-A Master of Science in Oral Sciences degree is optional for those wishing to spend an additional 12 months completing Master’s coursework.
+A Master of Science in Oral Sciences degree is optional for those wishing to concurrently complete Master’s coursework.
 Eligible residents receive a competitive stipend through Graduate Medical Education for the duration of the certificate program.

 Clinical experiences primarily occur in the pediatric dentistry graduate clinic at the UIC College of Dentistry.
-Dental care under general anesthesia, after-hours emergency dental care, and rotations in subspecialty medical clinics (cardiolog y, hematology/oncology, general pediatrics, anesthesiology, emergency, etc.) take place at the University of Illinois Hospital which is conveniently located adjacent to the College of Dentistry.
-The residents also rotate in the department of Oral Surgery to observe and/or treat complex pediatric oral surgery cases done under intravenous sedation.
-Our busy undergraduate pediatric dental clinic, with 16 operatories, provides an excellent venue for both clinical and lab teaching of dental students.
+Our facilities offer collaboration and consultation with professionals from other departments within the College of Dentistry and other health sciences.
+Dental care under general anesthesia, after-hours emergency dental care, and rotations in subspecialty medical clinics (cardiology, hematology/oncology, general pediatrics, anesthesiology, emergency, etc.) take place at the University of Illinois Hospital which is conveniently located adjacent to the College of Dentistry.
+The residents also rotate in the Department of Oral Surgery to observe and/or treat complex pediatric oral surgery cases done under intravenous sedation.
+Our busy undergraduate pediatric dental clinic provides an excellent venue for both clinical and lab teaching of dental students.

 Learning modalities include didactic courses, seminars, and clinical experiences.
 The curriculum includes, among others: pediatric dentistry seminars, biostatistics, epidemiology, orthodontic theory, dental radiology, dental photography, child psychology, child growth and development, research design, scientific methodology, dental traumatology, pulp therapy, behavior management, dental and oral care for special health care needs patients, pediatric oral pathology, dental materials, cariology, infant oral health, advocacy, practice management, and principles of sedation and general anesthesia.
 The program offers a specially-designed seminar on leadership development for residents.